 - Where: Shanti Stupa/Peace Pagoda, Dhauli Hill, on the outskirts of Bhubaneswar.

-- When: February 6-8, annually.
+- When: First Friday-Sunday in February each year.
+February 7-9, 2020.
 Attendees should check event updates on the website.

 Konark Music and Dance Festival

 Similar to the Konark Festival, the Konark Music and Dance Festival showcases Indian classical dance and music.
 This event is organized by the Konak Natya Mandap, a people's center for Odia culture founded by renowned Odissi dance guru Gangadhar Pradhan.
 It's been running for a few years longer than Odisha Tourism's Konark Festival.
 The venue is an atmospheric replica of the famous Sun Temple.
 It's a tradition for the festival to open up with an Odissi dance recital presented by Guru Gangadhar Pradhan's Dance Academy.

 - Where: Konark Natya Mandap, Arka Vihar, Konark.

 - When: February 19-23, annually.
 Check the website for the latest information.